swcarpentry/python-novice-gapminder/episodes/19-style.md

 questions:
 - "How can I make my programs more readable?"
 - "How do most programmers format their code?"
+- "How can programs check their own operation?"
 objectives:
 - "Provide sound justifications for basic rules of coding style."
 - "Refactor one-page programs to make them more readable and justify the changes."